WGRQ: Telemedia era

 WGRQ began broadcasting under program test authority on May 3, 1986, with an adult contemporary music format.
 The station received its broadcast license from the FCC on November 16, 1987.
 Just days later, Potomac Broadcasting applied to the FCC to transfer the license to Telemedia Broadcasting, Inc. The FCC approved the transfer on January 4, 1988, and the transaction was consummated on January 20, 1988.

 Previously known as "Virginia's Rockin' Oldies 95.9", the station flipped formats from oldies to classic hits on January 17, 2005.
 WGRQ had broadcast Virginia Tech Hokies football games as a longtime member of the Virginia Tech Sports Network before transitioning to Virginia Cavaliers football broadcasts in September 2009.

+Centennial Broadcasting era (2025–present)

+On August 13, 2025, Centennial Broadcasting II, LLC announced it would acquire WGRQ and its sister station WGRX from Telemedia Broadcasting, Inc. for $2.3 million.
+The acquisition expanded Centennial's Fredericksburg cluster to four stations, joining WBQB and WFVA.
+The Federal Communications Commission (FCC) approved the license transfer in late 2025, and the sale was officially consummated at midnight on March 1, 2026.
+Following the closure, Telemedia General Manager Tom Cooper retired, and Mark Bass assumed oversight of the expanded four-station cluster.
+While the stations initially continued operating from their Lafayette Boulevard studios, Centennial announced plans to eventually consolidate all operations at its facility on Mimosa Street in south Stafford.

+On May 14, 2026, WGRQ rebranded as "95.9 The Goat".

 Studio controversy / facilities changes

 The station was involved in controversy when a rival broadcasting company complained to the FCC in July 2001 that WGRQ's main studios were located too far from the station's city of license, a violation of FCC regulations which required the distance be 25 mi or less.
 WGRQ acknowledged that its studios were 28.8 mi from the center of Colonial Beach, Virginia, but successfully asserted that it was in compliance with the law because "unique terrain" kept the studio location within the station's "principal community contour".

 In August 2005, Telemedia Broadcasting applied for a "main studio waiver" which would have allowed them to relocate their broadcast studios even farther from the center of Colonial Beach.
 The new site, 2.5 mi farther from the city center, would have allowed the station to eliminate a 100-foot tower built for the studio-transmitter link, a point of contention with the Spotsylvania County Planning Commission.
 The FCC denied this application on September 20, 2005.

 In January 2010, Telemedia Broadcasting applied to the FCC to change WGRQ's city of license from Colonial Beach to Fairview Beach, Virginia.
 Fairview Beach is a census-designated place in King George County, Virginia, roughly 15 mi WNW of Colonial Beach and significantly closer to the primary market of Fredericksburg.
 The FCC authorized the change on April 27, 2010.
 On April 2, 2013, WGRQ received approval to begin transmitting from a tower located off U.S. Route 1 just south of Fredericksburg.